Kraft Foods Inc.: Purchase of Cadbury

 On September 7, 2009, Kraft made a £10.2 billion takeover offer for the long-established British confectionery group Cadbury, makers of Dairy Milk and Bournville chocolate.
 On November 9, 2009, Kraft's £9.8bn takeover bid was rejected by Cadbury.
 Cadbury stated that the takeover bid was a "derisory" offer.
 Kraft renewed the offer under the same terms on December 4, 2009.
 The offer generated significant political and public opposition in the United Kingdom and abroad, even leading to calls for the government to implement a policy of economic protectionism in cases of takeovers of large companies.

 On January 19, 2010, Cadbury finally approved a revised offer from Kraft, valuing the confectionery business at $19.5 billion (£11.5 billion).
 The funding for the takeover was partially provided by the Royal Bank of Scotland, the British part-state-owned bank.

 The Cadbury purchase was part of the long-term strategy of Irene Rosenfeld, CEO and Kraft Chairman since March 2007, who developed a three-year turnaround plan designed to drive the profitable growth of Kraft Foods.
 Rosenfeld wanted to develop new markets and expand product range when she assumed the role of chairman.
 It was assumed that the purchase of Cadbury would help Kraft products develop in new markets such as Brazil and India because of Cadbury's current strong presence in those markets.
 India is one of its most resilient markets with sales growth of 20% and profits growing at 30% in a competitive market.
 Kraft believed the Cadbury purchase was also necessary because of the likelihood of Nestlé and Hershey joining together.
-Kraft also believed it could squeeze savings of at least $675m annually by the end of the third year.
+Kraft also believed it could eke out savings of at least $675m annually by the end of the third year.
 Irene Rosenfeld saw the Kraft Cadbury merger as the "logical next step in our transformation toward a high-growth, higher-margin company".
-She also justified the merger in order to build a "global powerhouse in snacks, confectionery and quick meals".
+She also justified the merger as a necessary step in order to build a "global powerhouse in snacks, confectionery and quick meals".